Amakada/personalProfile/README.md

 - Google Fonts for typography
 - Unsplash for placeholder images (if used)

-## License

-This project is available for personal use.
-Feel free to modify and adapt it for your needs.

----

-Created with 💜 for your professional portfolio needs.
+Created with 💜  by ANTHONY MARAKA